AlFoX/CuteReport-Docs/en/multilined_text.md

 Doesn't look good, right?
 Some of the descriptions were cut-off.
 Sure we can simply change description Memo height to fit largest text, but there are some disadvantages:
 * paper wasting, since we will not use entire Memo's room for small text
-* you newer know how long text will be ot it can be changed in future
+* you newer know how long text will be or it can be changed in future
 * it just doesn't look pretty :)

 Go ahead and fix it: set Memo property "stretchMode" to "ActualHeight" and generate report.